Zoegp/zoegp.github.io/leafbyte-faqs.md

 * Sufficiently large objects are ignored during scale selection, as they're unlikely to be the scale, and they take a long time to process on older devices

 ##### How do I cite this in my paper?
-A manuscript is currently in prep; check back here for more information.
-The software can temporarily be referenced as follows:
+A manuscript is currently in review; check back here for more information.
+The software can temporarily be referenced with the preprint as follows:

 Getman-Pickering, Z. L., Campbell, A. T., Aflitto, N., Ugine, T. A., & Davis, J. (2019).
 LeafByte: A mobile application that measures leaf area and herbivory quickly and accurately. bioRxiv. doi:10.1101/777516 preprint.